BAlmeidaS/zettelkasten/Zettelkasten/Model Checking - Linear Model.md

 **The top two graphs are the most important ones**

 *the top-left* - shows the [[Deviation|residuals]].
 Ideally the point should look like "the sky at night", without any type of bias.
 It is a problem if the scatter increases of decreases along the x.
+This point we check for [[Heteroscedasticity]]

 *the top-right* - Is to check if the [[Deviation|residuals]] are normally distributed.
 It is a problem when there is an S-shaped or banana-shaped.